 Having the road itself as a goal of the trip is extremely satisfying.
-Constant enjoyment of the journey means no gaps in the experience.
-Therefore, everyone should try it.
-Here are my tips and tricks on successfully planning and executing a fantastic road trip.
+Constant enjoyment of the journey means no gaps in the experience; therefore, everyone should try a road trip.
+Here are my tips and tricks on how to successfully plan and execute it.

 While you can make a road trip by utilizing many means of transportation, I will focus on using a car.
 I believe that it is the ultimate way to do so, due to the full freedom in choosing the road, time flexibility, the ability to cover vast distances, and its comfort.
 But many of the tips are universal, so hopefully, you will be able to find something useful here regardless.